 No. Monroe County can only accept payments on citations issued in Monroe County.

-No. You must pay your city parking ticket at Key West City Hall, located at 1500 White Street, Key West, Florida
+No. You must pay your city parking ticket at Key West City Hall, located at 1300 White Street, Key West, Florida

-No. The citation will show on your full driving record, but will show adjudication withheld.
+No. The citation will show on your full driving record but will show adjudication withheld.
 This means no points will be assessed.
-The citation will not show on your 3 year driving record.
+The citation will not show on your 3-year driving record.

 No. Once you pay your citation, you have made your one election for that violation.
 If you wish to attend school, you must make that election at the time you pay the citation.

 To find a list of Defensive Driving Schools, look in your local yellow pages under Driving Instruction.
 Some school brochures are also available in the Clerk’s office lobby.
+You can also find a list of Approved BDI Court Providers through the FLHSMV website. https://www.flhsmv.gov/driver-licenses-id-cards/education-courses/driver-improvement-schools/basic-driver-improvement-bdi-find-approved-listing-bdi-course-providers/

 No. You must send your completion certificate to the Clerk’s office.
-We must receive the completion certificate within 90 days of the date you elected driving school.
+We must receive the completion certificate within ninety (90) days of the date you elected driving school.

 For your convenience, the Florida Department of Highway Safety and Motor Vehicle has provided information regarding appropriate driver improvement courses and approved schools on their website.